Man linked to hospital disturbance charged

 McQueary became irate and yelled at security officers after being asked to leave, according to the affidavit.

-After reaching his car, McQueary told one security staff member that he would “hunt him down and kill him,” according to the affidavit.
+After reaching his car, McQueary told one security staff member that he would “hunt him down and kill him,” police allege in the affidavit.

-McQueary then drove his vehicle towards two other guards on foot, who shot at him.
-Afterwards, McQueary’s vehicle swerved away from security staff and crashed into an electrical post outside the hospital parking lot, according to the affidavit.
+McQueary then drove his vehicle toward two guards on foot, who shot at him, according to the affidavit.
+Afterward, McQueary’s vehicle swerved away from security staff and crashed into an electrical post outside the hospital parking lot, the document says.